dapr/blog/daprblog/content/posts/2021/visual-guide-to-dapr.md

 The overview covers a lot of ground but here are the main points I took away:

 ### What is Dapr?
 Dapr stands for **Distributed Application Runtime**.
 It is a portable, event-driven runtime that makes it easy for app developers to build resilient stateless and stateful apps that can run on cloud and edge environments.
 More importantly, Dapr supports a diversity of programming languages and developer frameworks, offering us a quick starting point for experimentation and usage.
-You can ge more details at the [Dapr overview doc](https://docs.dapr.io/concepts/overview/).
+You can get more details at the [Dapr overview doc](https://docs.dapr.io/concepts/overview/).

 ### Why Use Dapr?
 Many application developers have experience with traditional 3-tier (client-server-database) architecture.
 However, cloud native systems rely on loosely coupled systems and a microservices architecture designed to embrace large scale, rapid change, and resilient operation.
 Now, developers face a whole new set of challenges like discovering (and invoking) microservices, managing secrets, and recovering state after failures.